NadimGhaznavi/kb/pages/Git-Commit-Standard.md

 ---

-# Explain Why, not Just What
+# Why, not Just What

 The *diff* shows *what* changed.
 The message should give context on *why*.